 Salt and Pepper floors need plenty of power trowel work to compress and tighten the mix but not nearly as much as the cream finish.
 This is mainly because the surface of a Salt and Pepper floor receives a light grinding before the polishing process.

-It is our recommendation that newly installed concrete is left for at least 28 days before any grinding, polishing, densification or sealing works are carried out.
+It is our recommendation that newly installed concrete is left for at least 28 days before any grinding, polishing, densification or sealing works are carried out to the final surface.
 Special care should be taken during the colder months of the year as concrete will not cure properly in cold temperatures.
 Ideally the temperature should be at least 10degrees centigrade for best results.
 Concrete should never be left to cure on a non-weatherproof site or be left exposed to the elements.